timonus/TJImageCache/Readme.md

 There are two convenience methods you can use to remove images based off of age, `+auditCacheRemovingFilesOlderThanDate:` and `+auditCacheRemovingFilesLastAccessedBeforeDate:`.
 Using these will remove images older than a certain date or images that were last accessed before a certain date respectively.

+## Sizing

+`TJImageCache` has a handy feature that automatically tracks changes in its disk cache size.
+You can observe this using KVO on the `approximateDiskCacheSize` property.
+This property will be `nil` initially, but it is populated as a result of any of the three following method calls and updated from then on.

+- `+auditCache...`
+- `+computeDiskCacheSizeIfNeeded`
+- `+getDiskCacheSize:`

+Most apps will call one of the auditing methods to clean up their cache, which means automatic size tracking will usually happen for free with no additional method calls.
+If you need a simple, transactional way of getting the size of the cache you can use `+getDiskCacheSize:`.

 # Other Notes

 - `TJImageCache` plays quite nicely with [OLImageView](https://github.com/ondalabs/OLImageView) if you replace `IMAGE_CLASS` with `OLImage` in [TJImageCache.h](https://github.com/tijoinc/TJImageCache/blob/master/TJImageCache.h#L4).
 This allows you to load and play animated GIFs.